surrey-nlp/Video-vs-Meme-Hate/README.md

     python test_memes.py
     ```

-Some parts of the preprocessing and training codes for Baseline and MO-Hate have been taken from their respective GitHub repositories.
+**Note**: Some parts of the preprocessing and training codes for Baseline and MO-Hate have been taken from their respective GitHub repositories.
 Please refer to the following links for more details:
 - [HateMM](https://github.com/hate-alert/HateMM)
 - [MO-Sarcation](https://github.com/mohit2b/MO-Sarcation)